hipe/tmx/file_metrics/README.md

-filemetrics
+# the skylab "filemetrics" utility

+## objective & scope

-This is a collection of tools that makes reports using the unix utilities "find" and "wc" (wordcount) to show statistical information about files in terms of the number of lines of code, and other things involving the number and distribution of files in terms of their extensions, etc.
+SLOC and more: this is a collection of tools that makes reports using the unix utilities
+"find" and "wc" (wordcount) to show statistical information about files in terms of the number of lines of code, and other things involving the number and distribution of files in terms of their extensions, etc.